Easter Far From Home

 The girls were so excited when they woke that Easter morning.
 New silky nighties had to be tried on and then the buckets and shovels tried out.
 Because we had no family nearby- and no plans for the day- we decided to drive to Cape Cod.
 A couple hours later we stopped in Falmouth, to enjoy the sunny, albeit chilly, spring day.

 The late morning was spent on the beach, testing the new buckets and shovels, then we wandered the village of Falmouth.
 As it was Easter Sunday not much was open.
-We popped into Ben & Bill's Chocolate Emporium– because you can never have enough Easter chocolate- spent way too much money in Eight Cousins Children's Books, and had a delicious meal at Liam Maguire's Irish Pub & Restaurant.
+We popped into Ben & Bill's Chocolate Emporium– because you can never have enough Easter chocolate- spent way too much money in Eight Cousins Children's Books, and had a delicious meal at Liam Maguire's Irish Pub & Restaurant

 During our 4 months in Massachusetts it was the only time we made it to The Cape and to have such a beautiful day, in such a lovely town, with no crowds… It was an incredible day we'll never be able to duplicate.